xly135846/MEGC2021/README.md

       ├── samm_micro
       └── samm_micro_merge
   ```
-  The result of face detection, facial landmark detection and  preprocess can be achieved by [here](https://pan.baidu.com/s/1EUKWjfvPLf_JDnK36a68Hw).
-The extract password is 6p2e.
+  The result of face detection, facial landmark detection and  preprocess can be downloaded by [BaiduYun](https://pan.baidu.com/s/1EUKWjfvPLf_JDnK36a68Hw) with password 6p2e.
+The cas_json.7z and samm_json should be unpacked to the folder **json**.
+Meanwhile, the others 7z should be unpacked to the folder **preprocess**.
 * Training and evaluation

   ```python